Part 9: Introduction to the AzEl Mask Tool and Volumetrics

 If you look closely, you can see that the sensor's projection cuts through the communication site's radome.
 The Facility object's 3D Graphics model is not being used as an obstruction during analysis.
 In order to use the Facility object's 3D graphics model as an obstruction, you use the AzEl Mask tool.

-Opening the AzEl Mask Tool
+Opening the AzEl Mask tool

 Use the AzEl Mask tool to create a body masking file (.bmsk) that can be used in access computations and visualization.
 The static body masking files (.bmsk) that are created are used to restrict visibility to a sensor.